patchmemory/kindmesh/README.md

    cd kindmesh
    ```

+2. You can start the application in one of two ways:

+   **Option A: Using the provided scripts (recommended for first-time users)**

-2. Make the startup scripts executable:
+   Make the startup scripts executable:
    ```
    chmod +x start.sh stop.sh
    ```

-3. Start the application using the provided script:
+   Start the application using the provided script:
    ```
    ./start.sh
    ```